poppinss/hooks/README.md

 ```

 ## Running hooks
 You can execute hooks using the Hooks Runner.
-You can create a new instance of the runner by calling the `hooks.runner` method and pass the event name for which you want to execute hooks.
+You can create a new runner instance by calling the `hooks.runner` method and passing the event name for which you want to execute hooks.

 ```ts
 const hooks = new Hooks()